riyann00b/SDHub-DS/SDHub-DS/00 Notes/04_SQL/My_Notes/04 SQL Joins.md

 ## ⛓️ Special Join Types

 ### 1. `CROSS JOIN` (The Cartesian Product)
 ❌ A `CROSS JOIN` returns every possible combination of rows from the joined tables.
 If Table A has `n` rows and Table B has `m` rows, the result will have `n * m` rows.
-This is rarely used in practice and can create massive, slow-running queries if used improperly.
+This is rarely used in practice.

-**Example:** If you `CROSS JOIN` a table of 3 shirt colors with a table of 3 sizes, you get 3 * 3 = 9 possible shirt combinations.

 **Syntax:**
 ```sql